poursal/srp6a-php/README.md

 ## Troubleshooting

-If you are having problems first check that the PHP unit code runs locally on your worksation using the exact same version of PHP as you run on your server:
+If you are having problems first check that the PHP unit code runs locally on your workstation using the exact same version of PHP as you run on your server:

 ```sh
 composer update